vuejs/rfcs/README.md

 impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received**.

 * Submit a pull request.
-As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.
+Make sure to follow the pull request template and open a corresponding discussion thread.

-* Build consensus and integrate feedback.
+* Build consensus and integrate feedback in the discussion thread.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.

 * Eventually, the [core team] will decide whether the RFC is a candidate for inclusion in Vue.